-First up, download the free Grain shawl pattern and then away we go!
-The pattern is written for 3 weights of yarn, fingering, DK, and worsted.
 Because the shawl starts in the centre and works outwards, all versions follow the same basic instructions.
-Tutorial shown in Brooklyn Tweed Arbor in ‘wreath’.
+Pattern sample shown in Sweet Fiber Cashmere Aran in Moonstone, Chartreuse, Smoke, and Olive.
+Tutorial shown Brooklyn Tweed Arbor in Wreath.

 When you place your markers your two main sections will only have 1 stitch in them, but those are the 2 sections that will grow as you work your shawl.
 The edge stitches are always 3 sts and the centre stitch is always a single stitch.

 It’s time to start increasing!
 For this shawl we’ve specified a yarn over (yo) increase.
 For more details on how to work a yarn over (yo) see our tutorial here.
 You’ll be increasing in the two main sections, two stitches in each section every other row.
 Once you have worked rows 1 and 2 a few times the pattern starts to become clearer.

 You can see that the edge stitches and centre stitch remain the same, while the two main sections start to grow.

 That’s really all there is to it!
 Just keep going until you reach the desired size, or until you are almost out of yarn, leaving just enough to bind off all of your stitches.
 It really is the simplest of shawls.

 This is just a mini shawl, but creating a larger one just means more knitting.

 Once your shawl is the desired number of stitches, or the desired size, it’s time to bind off.
 I like to use a regular bind off, but I use a bigger needle for a slightly stretchier bind off.